 Private and public schools follow the curriculum set by “Secretaría de Educación Pública,” which is the ministry of education in Spain.
 School days run from 8:00 a.m. to 1:00 p.m.
 Private schools, however, offer extra subjects and teach for longer hours.
 There are after school classes in private schools in a bid to better the quality of education and give parents value for their money.

 There are other training institutions that those who never get to qualify for university join.
 Technical colleges teach handy skills to be applied out in the world.
 University education is no different from universities in other countries – there is research, projects, and lectures.
 After studying in Latin America, you can work in any part of the world.

 In Spain and Latin America, given the scarcity of farming land, most people are in the corporate world.
 Education is, therefore, highly prized.
 The government offers free education for 6-year-olds to 15-year-olds.
 However, public education is poor and there are high rates of dropouts.
 The education is also stalled by the union of teachers, “Sindicato Nacional de Trabajadores de la Educación,” which has been dogged by corruption.

-Due to the quality of studies in public schools, some parents [The Importance of Family in Spain and Latin America]have made it a goal to send their kids to good private schools.
+Due to the quality of studies in public schools, some parents have made it a goal to send their kids to good private schools.
 Private schools can be small with kids being taught in a single room and others are large and exquisite colleges where kids are dropped by chauffeurs.
 There are also “colegios bilingües,” bilingual schools, which teach in Spanish and in English.
 As an expat or Spaniard elite, these schools are there for you.